7 Types of Workplace Management Theories

 2. Principles of administrative management theory

-- Authority and responsibility: According to this principle, there should be a balance between authority—the right to give commands and make decisions—and responsibility—the obligation of an employee to perform the tasks they’re designated.
+Authority and responsibility: Per this principle, there should be a balance between authority—the right to give commands and make decisions—and responsibility—the obligation of an employee to perform the tasks they’re designated.

 3. Bureaucratic management theory